languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 * update local source: `git pull -r`
 * work in a local branch: `git checkout -b vX.Y-release`
 * update the i18n property files by running `wti pull`
-  * Daniel has the API key for webtranslateit.com
+  * see webtranslateit.com under "Settings / API Tokens" for the API key
 * Update the version number in:
   * top-level pom.xml: only set property `revision`
   * `mvn versions:set` (set the version number of today's release when prompted)